 A student who transfers without completing the core curriculum shall receive academic credit within the core curriculum of the receiving institution for each of the courses that the student has successfully completed in the core of the sending institution.
 The student may be required to satisfy the remaining course requirements in the core curriculum of the receiving institution.

-A student completing an associate of science degree must successfully complete the following core curriculum:
+A student completing an Associate of Science or an Associate of Arts degree must successfully complete the following core curriculum:

 LSC-O 48-Hour Core Curriculum